PhamVanThuan/CQRS-NServiceBus-EventStore-ElasticSearch/README.md

 To run it you need to:

-ñ Download event store and run it.
-For example: ì.\EventStore.ClusterNode.exe -db .\ESData --run-projections=ALLî
+‚Äì Download event store and run it.
+For example: ‚Äú.\EventStore.ClusterNode.exe -db .\ESData --run-projections=ALL‚Äù

-ñ Load the projections in the .NET solution (EventStore/Projections) on event store.
+‚Äì Load the projections in the .NET solution (EventStore/Projections) on event store.
 Create them as continuous.
 Make sure that every projection in the system is running.

-ñ Download ElasticSearch
+‚Äì Download ElasticSearch

-ñ Run the services, UI and the synchronicers.
+‚Äì Run the services, UI and the synchronicers.